-Health and safety remains our first priority and we continue to work closely with governmental and post-secondary partners within BC to ensure our plans are aligned with health and safety guidelines.
+The health and safety of the UBC community remains our first priority and we continue to work closely with governmental and post-secondary partners within BC to ensure our plans are aligned with current health and safety practices and guidelines.
 Please note that our typical array of amenities and services may be temporarily adjusted due to health and safety directives.

-If you are travelling to Canada please visit UBC’s Travelling to Canada During COVID-19 web page for important resources and updates.
+If you are travelling to Canada, please visit UBC’s Travelling to Canada web page for important resources and updates.

 Frequently Asked Questions